 Once this is done, your flow’s ready to launch!
 You can build more for each project you want to report on, and even sync them all to the same Airtable report.

 Essential Unito features for this use case

 Tools like Asana and Jira use custom fields to give users more flexibility.
 With Unito, you can sync these fields over to any other tool — especially one like Airtable that has versatility built into it.
-You can sync up to one custom field with a Team plan, and unlimited custom fields with the Company and Enterprise plans.
+Find out which Unito plans enable you to sync custom fields on our pricing page.

 Most integration solutions are one-way by default; more akin to simple automation than full integration.
 When you want detailed reports, you need a way to keep things automatically updated in both your tools.

 When you’re dealing with versatile tools, you need an integration that can keep up.
 Because Unito is just as customizable as your tools, you can make sure information lands where it’s supposed to.
 No matter how different your tools are.